-Makita uses derivatives including forward exchange contracts and currency swap transactions in order to hedge the foreign currency risk.
+Makita uses derivative transactions including foreign exchange contracts in order to hedge the foreign currency risk.
 Derivatives are initially recognized at fair value and remeasured at fair value after initial recongnition.
 Changes in fair value of derivatives are recognized in profit or loss.